kyverno/chainsaw/website/docs/configuration/options/pause.md

 ### With file

 !!! note
-    Pause options can not be configured with a configuration file.
+    Pause options can't be configured with a configuration file.

 ### With flags